 An interpretative essay on Plate C of the Mnemosyne Atlas

-edited by Seminario Mnemosyne, co-ordinated by Giulia Bordignon, Monica Centanni, Silvia De Laude, Daniela Sacco.
+Edited by Seminario Mnemosyne, co-ordinated by Monica Centanni, Giulia Bordignon, Silvia De Laude, Daniela Sacco

 English version by Elizabeth Thomson

-Plate A introduces the discourse of the migration of ancient divinities in the geographical and cultural area which has at its centre the Mediterranean, suggestively relating it with a genealogical line, the flourishing family tree of the gens Tornabuoni, a model Medicean family of the Renaissance.
+Panel A introduces the discourse of the migration of ancient divinities in the geographical and cultural area which has at its centre the Mediterranean, suggestively relating it with a genealogical line, the flourishing family tree of the gens Tornabuoni, a model Medicean family of the Renaissance.

-Plate C has an apparently linear and progressive layout: from the earliest conquests of modern science (the representation of planetary orbits, their trajectories and measurements based on Kepler) to its latest achievements (the transmission of images via telegraphy).
+Panel C has an apparently linear and progressive layout: from the earliest conquests of modern science (the representation of planetary orbits, their trajectories and measurements based on Kepler) to its latest achievements (the transmission of images via telegraphy).
 The focus is on the power of the various means of representation and reproduction (machinery of technology) and on the resulting enhanced ability to transmit figurative ideas (“pictorial slogans” is an expression of Warburg’s and refers to the circulation of images, RPA 622).
-The layout of the six images occupies just a part of the upper region of the plate (it should be remembered, however, that the 1929 version of the Atlas was a dummy run), and follows a dialectical rather than a linear sequence.
+The layout of the six images occupies just a part of the upper region of the Panel (it should be remembered, however, that the 1929 version of the Atlas was a dummy run), and follows a dialectical rather than a linear sequence.

-The image top left (Kepler’s mechanical model for studying and representing planetary orbits) and the final one bottom right (the photograph of the flight of the Zeppelin airship transmitted via telegraphy) do not function as the obligatory incipit and explicit of the figurative argument; nor can one identify, as in other plates, a focal image around which the syntax of the plate revolves.
+The image top left (Kepler’s mechanical model for studying and representing planetary orbits) and the final one bottom right (the photograph of the flight of the Zeppelin airship transmitted via telegraphy) do not function as the obligatory incipit and explicit of the figurative argument; nor can one identify, as in other Panels, a focal image around which the syntax of the Panel revolves.
 The first image top left (C1) is an illustration of the planetary orbits with regular geometrical solids from Johannes Kepler’s Mysterium cosmographicum (1596).
 Continuing clockwise, the second image (C.2) illustrates the planetary orbits in accordance with modern concepts, via an illustration in an encyclopaedia dated 1895.

-One of the thematic threads of Plate C is, therefore, the representation of Mars as a model case of the conceptual trajectory that, via the catasterisation of the divinity, leads western thought, from the beginning of the Hellenistic age, per monstra ad sphaeram: to identify the demonic nature of Mars with a physical body in the heavens – one of the planets that governs the celestial spheres.
+One of the thematic threads of Panel C is, therefore, the representation of Mars as a model case of the conceptual trajectory that, via the catasterisation of the divinity, leads western thought, from the beginning of the Hellenistic age, per monstra ad sphaeram to identify the demonic nature of Mars with a physical body in the heavens – one of the planets that governs the celestial spheres.
 The profile of the pagan divinity is recognisable in the peregrinations of the name and numinous power of Mars from the cosmos to earth, and from earth to the sky, and again from heaven to earth in the alternating phases of astronomical allegoresis that are conferred upon the god.
-The emphasis of this progression that foreshadows a detachment from the notion of the anthropomorphic image of the god in favour of a scientific rationalisation of his power and his influence is made clear in Warburg’s note regarding the plate:
+The emphasis of this progression that foreshadows a detachment from the notion of the anthropomorphic image of the god in favour of a scientific rationalisation of his power and his influence is made clear in Warburg’s note regarding the Panel:

 Entwicklung der Marsvorstellung.
 Loslösung von der anthropomorphistischen Auffassung.
 Bild – harmonikales System – Zeichen.